jsarzi/CLONE-TRELLO/README.md

 # THE WORDPRESS PROJET
 This projet is a Trello like Web App based on Vue.JS and the Wordpress API.

+NOT FINISHED, made in less than one week during the Coding Academy program.

 ## Authors